-U.S. News & World Report, UC San Diego Health ranked 31st for Cardiology and Heart Surgery in the nation’s top 50 programs, out of 4,500 hospitals nationwide.
+For the 2020-2021 U.S. News & World Report, UC San Diego Health ranked 31st for Cardiology and Heart Surgery in the nation’s top 50 programs, out of 4,500 hospitals nationwide.
 The Cardiovascular Institute at UC San Diego Health offers comprehensive care for advanced heart failure, heart and lung transplantation, complex coronary interventions, heart rhythm disorders, robotic and minimally invasive cardiac surgery, structural and adult congenital heart disease, percutaneous and surgical treatment of thromboembolic pulmonary vascular disease and intensive cardiac rehabilitation.

 The heart transplant program was recently awarded the 2019 Interlink Chairman’s award for best outcomes among all heart transplant programs in the United States.